 Alberta, which is in Western Canada, is home to some of the most well-liked natural attractions in the nation.
 The province of Alberta is well-known for its abundant natural gas and oil reserves, cattle ranching, Rocky Mountains, and Dinosaur Provincial Park.

 The fourth and fifth most popular cities in Canada among immigrants are Calgary and Edmonton, respectively.
+Find out how the cost of living in Alberta compares to the Cost of Living in Canada here.

 By population, Calgary is the biggest city in Alberta.
 Calgary is a great destination for outdoor enthusiasts since it is situated in the foothills of the breathtaking Rocky Mountains.
 The renowned Calgary Stampede & Exhibition, one of the biggest outdoor rodeos in the world, is also held in Calgary.